lidiaxp/plannie/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Feedback

-If you have any feedback, please reach out to us at lidia@estudante.ufscar.br with subject "Plannie - Feedback".